x123y123/textbook/Understanding_and_Using_C_Pointers/README.md

 * Chap 2: Dynamic Memory Management in C
 * Chap 3: Pointers and Functions
 * Chap 4: Pointers and Arrays
+* Chap 5: Pointers and Strings
+* Chap 6: Pointers and Structures